-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "BOLD."
+We have applied to list our common stock listed on the Nasdaq Global Select Market under the symbol "BOLD," and this offering is contingent upon obtaining such approval.

 Limitations of Liability and Indemnification Matters

 For a discussion of liability and indemnification, see the section titled "Executive and Director Compensation-Limitations of Liability and Indemnification Matters."